hapax/hapax.github.io/assets/minimal-networks.md

 German cities Bremen, Harburg, Hannover, and Braunschweig be created?
 </span>

-The cities are drawn in Figure 23.
+The cities are drawn in Figure 24:

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/steiner25.png" width="55%"/>
-		    <figcaption><i>Figure 23.
+		    <figcaption><i>Figure 24.
 German cities to be connected by rail.</i></figcaption>
 	</div>
 	</figure>

 Your task is simple: build a soap bubble computer, and use it solve the original rail network problem!
-Figure 23 also gives the GPS coordinates, which you may find useful in placing your screws.
+Figure 24 also gives the GPS coordinates, which you may find useful in placing your screws.

 ---

 #### Acknowledgments

-I'd like to thank Rafael Hanael, Pedro Lopes and Haris Amiri for feedback, and Rafael particularly for his encouragement.
+I'd like to thank Rafael Haenel, Pedro Lopes and Haris Amiri for feedback, and Rafael particularly for his encouragement.

 #### References